voorhoede/code-class-jwt/presentation.md

 ## Why is this important?

 Even though the header and payload can be decoded and aren’t secure _at all_, changing them without re-signing the JWT will make the JWT fail validation.
-The verifying agent (a server) can then say: this has been tampered with, I am not going to authorise your.
+The verifying agent (a server) can then say: this has been tampered with, I am not going to authorise you.

 ## The header